devilishclover/PointillismConverter/README.md

 # Pointillism Converter

 ## Overview
 The **Pointillism Converter** is a simple tool that converts images into a pointillism-style effect.
 Just drop your PNG or JPEG images into the same folder as the executable, run it, and let it do the rest!
+Was writen in go but I deleted the go files after compiling a final version like an idiot!

 ## How It Works
 1. Place the `imageconvert.exe` `convert.bat` and `run.bat` and file in a folder.